 Fielding Graduate University

-Not only is the curriculum virtually delivered, but the university makes a point to offer professional seminars across the country so that every student can get the chance to be involved.
+Not only is the curriculum virtually delivered, but the university also makes a point of offering professional seminars across the country so that every student can get the chance to be involved.
 This is an important element of the degree, so only students in the contiguous US or Canada can enroll in the program.

 The curriculum covers both core psychology lessons, such as Developmental and Social Bases of Behavior, Psychopathology, and Multicultural Psychology, and clinical courses.
 The clinical portion covers 21 credit hours including cognitive, objective, and integrated assessments.
 It also prepares you for your required internship.